‘M5’ Comparing Asset Classes

 In 2019 (currently coinciding with latest 12 months and year-to-date), equities have performed exceedingly well, more than three times their annualised return over ten years and significantly better than the multi-asset benchmark (which itself is impacted by it’s equity weighting of 40%).
 Further, equities have been the best performing asset in every single time frame shown.

-Exhibit-10 (below).
-The graph shows ‚Observed Risk’, calculated over trails of 36 months each.
+Exhibit-9 (above).
+The graph shows ‚observed risk’, calculated over trails of 36 months each.
 Remarkable is the similarity of risk levels between equities and foreign currencies from the end of 2011 onward.
-This is an ex-post measure and excessive readings on either end of the spectrum will likely suggest a reversal.
-Currently, risk for equities seems comparatively low in a historic context, but not so low as to constitute a warning.
+This is an ex-post measure of risk.
+Excessive readings on either end of the historic spectrum (distinct for each asset class) will likely suggest a reversal.